-Ron first became interested in the Water District in the early 1960’s which is when he began regularly attending District Board meetings.
-When there was a vacancy on the Board, he was appointed to fill that position and subsequently he ran and was elected to the Board.
+Ron first became interested in the workings of our Water District in the early 1960s, and began attending our Board meetings.
+When a vacancy arose on our Board roughly ten years later, his familiarity with our operations was a large part of the reason he was appointed to fill that position.
+Within a year, he ran for the position and was officially elected to the Board—a position he has now held for over fifty years.

-Ron’s interest in water policy has led to his involvement on behalf of the District at the regional level where he has be working on long-term supply issues.
-In working for 10 years with Suburban Cities and the City of Seattle, he helped develop a regional water group.
+Ron’s deep interest in water policy has led to his involvement on behalf of the District at the regional level, where he has been working on long-term water supply issues.
+For over 10 years, he was closely involved with Suburban Cities and the City of Seattle to develop a regional water group.

-The rewards for Commissioner, he says are the ability to do something for the community, the camaraderie in working with others on issues of common interest and the intellectual challenge of making good, long-range decisions about water.
+Ron believes the rewards for being a Commissioner at North City Water District is the ability to do something meaningful for his community.
+He particularly enjoys the camaraderie in working with others on issues of common interest, and the intellectual challenge of making proactive, long-range decisions about water.

 Learn more about our other Commissioners: